How to Get an IRS Levy Released Fast (Without Paying in Full)

 - Protect your rights during IRS negotiations

-How fast can an IRS levy be removed?
+How can I get an IRS levy released fast?

-Can the IRS refuse to release a levy even if I request it?
+Does the IRS have to release a levy for hardship?

 📣 About the Author